The major cases successfully litigated by the Prison Law Office include cases in the following categories:

 Gray v.
 County of Riverside

 In 2013, the Prison Law Office and co-counsel filed a lawsuit challenging unconstitutional medical and mental health care in the Riverside County Jail.
-As of early summer 2014, the court is considering the plaintiff’s motion to certify the case as a class action.

 Hall v.
-Mims
+County of Fresno

+In July 2018, the Prison Law Office filed a federal class action lawsuit on behalf of people incarcerated in the Sacramento County jails.
 The lawsuit challenges the County’s use of prolonged solitary confinement, the denial of adequate medical and mental health care and failing to take sufficient measures to prevent suicide.
 The complaint further alleges system wide violations of federal and state disability law.
+In February 2019, filed a motion challenging the unconstitutional use of solitary confinement for people with serious mental illness and the ongoing denial of access to mental health care.

-November 18, 2015— Attorneys for Santa Clara County jail inmates have filed a federal class action lawsuit challenging the inhumane placement of inmates in tiny solitary confinement cells for long periods of time with little human contact, activity or exercise.
-Read the Press Release and the Complaint.
+In 2015, the Prison Law Office filed a federal class action lawsuit challenging the inhumane placement of inmates in tiny solitary confinement cells for long periods of time with little human contact, activity or exercise.

 Disability Rights